Dutakom Wibawa Putra

 PT Dutakom Wibawa Putra or commonly known as D~NET is an Indonesian internet service provider company based in Surabaya, Indonesia.
 The company focuses on technology as a provider of internet services and information technology of business solutions for corporations.
 The company was founded by Caroline Gondokusumo in 1997.
 Currently D-NET has 3 branch offices located in Malang, Denpasar and Mataram.

 History

-PT Dutakom Wibawa Putra (D~NET) was founded in 1997 by Caroline Gondokusumo.
-In the beginning, Caroline Gondokusumo worked for PT Core Mediatech, which has very similar brand name (D-NET, not D~Net), was led by Evy Sumarlin and based in Jakarta, not yet having another branch office.
-In hopes of providing a better internet connection in Surabaya, Caroline Gondokusumo, with permission from Evy sumarlin, then created a new company with a very similar name, D~NET to Surabaya.
+PT Dutakom Wibawa Putra (D~NET Surabaya) was founded in 1997 by Caroline Gondokusumo.
+In the beginning, Caroline Gondokusumo worked for PT Core Mediatech, The principal holder of brand name (D-NET, not D~Net), was led by Sylvia Sumarlin and based in Jakarta, not yet having another branch office.
+In hopes of providing a better internet connection in Surabaya, Caroline Gondokusumo, with permission from Sylvia Sumarlin, then created a new company, D~NET Surabaya.
 But despite carrying the same brand, the two companies, PT Core Mediatech and PT Dutakom Wibawa Putra, are different companies and not related to each other.

-D~NET opened its first branch office in Malang, East Java in 2004 and was then followed by the opening of a branch office in Denpasar, Bali in 2008 and Mataram, Lombok in 2017.
+D~NET surabaya then expanding the coverage area by having a point of presence office in Malang, East Java in 2004 and was then followed by the opening of a branch office in Denpasar, Bali in 2008 and Mataram, Lombok in 2017.